secretGeek/today-i-learned-staging/concepts/coik.md

 But worse than all of these is the situation where the field you're trying to understand uses normal words in a special way.
 You do not even recognise that these words are jargon: they look like normal words.

-When a mechanic is trying to fix your motorbike and she says "Ok, kick it over now," they do not expect you to kick your bike over and will be surprised when you do.
-You will need to go and pick up your bike and then attempt to kick-start the bike.
-This is an example of jargon hiding inside every day words.
+When a mechanic is trying to fix your motorbike and she says "Ok, kick it over now," they do not expect you to go into a Karate stance, and swiftly kick your bike across the room.
+You will need to go and pick up your bike and then attempt to `kick-start` the bike.
+This is an example of jargon hiding inside every-day words.